 2020 MacBook Air

-As part of its annual updates to the Mac and MacBook lineup, Apple introduced a new MacBook Air.
-With a new Magic Keyboard and lower starting price, this is the most compelling MacBook Air yet.
+As part of its early 2020 updates to the Mac and MacBook lineup, Apple introduced a new MacBook Air.
+With a Magic Keyboard and lower starting price, this was the most compelling MacBook Air update in years.

 ● 2x CPU performance